IshankMittal/Discord-image-generation-bot-through-Stable-Diffusion-AUTOMATIC1111-/README.md

 **Usage**

 In any Discord channel where the bot is added:

-!image a futuristic cyberpunk bike
+Give prompt like "!image a futuristic cyberpunk bike"

 The bot will generate and send an image based on the prompt.